 The original dates of the performances were:

-In place of the live performances, ‘The Hardings’ is now being transformed into a radio play and will be available for download in the near future.
+In place of the live performances, ‘The Hardings’ was transformed into a radio play and is available now to listen to HERE.

 Before the cancellation of our live performances, two of our Wild Nights Young Company members, Indigo and Gwen, had worked hard to design and piece together some costumes for the production.
 Images below of Indigo’s designs and of the final costumes that they had intended to use.